Hits Radio Liverpool: Transmission

-The 96.7 FM signal comes from the Allerton Park transmitter in south-east Liverpool, which also transmits BBC Radio Merseyside on 95.8 FM. and Radio City's sister station Greatest Hits Radio Liverpool & The North West.
+The 96.7 FM signal comes from the Allerton Park transmitter in south-east Liverpool, which also transmits Hits Radio Liverpool's sister station Greatest Hits Radio Liverpool & The North West on 105.9 FM as well as BBC Radio Merseyside on 95.8 FM.

 There is also a transmitter in the Mersey (Queensway) Tunnel.
 There are DAB digital radio transmitters at St John's Beacon, Billinge Hill (in St Helens, which also carries Greatest Hits Radio Greater Manchester), and Hope Mountain (near Wrexham).
 The Billinge Hill site has the strongest digital signal.